-A particularly policy-relevant question is whether new housing supply can effectively reduce rents in markets experiencing sustained demand growth.
-In this section, I therefore consider PRs with above-median demand growth over the sample period, as captured by the long-difference (2011 to 2018) in three variables: log employment at workplace, log average labor income, and log household income.
-The German economy was in a sustained boom phase during this time, with a median PR-level change in log employment of 0.142 from 2011 to 2018.
+A particularly policy-relevant question is whether new housing supply can effectively curb rent increases in markets experiencing sustained demand growth.
+Therefore, this section considers PRs with above-median demand growth during the sample period, as captured by the long-difference (2011 to 2018) in log employment at workplace, log average labor income, and log household income.
+The German economy was in a sustained boom phase during this time, with a median PR-level change in log employment of 0.14 from 2011 to 2018.
 Table 6 reports the results for the high-demand PRs using the baseline specification.